 You know that cliche: Ang pancit ay pampahaba ng buhay.
 Do you believe that?
 It maybe a yes or a no – whatever the verdicts are, it will not change the fact that pancit is delicious.

 Pancit is also a so-Pinoy dish.
 Although, the ancient Chinese introduced pancit to the Filipinos way way back, we have tastefully embraced it as ours.

 It has been in our local cuisine since then because who wouldn’t want that flavoursome dish to be adopted to their cuisine?
 I think no one would say no.

 If you are looking for a restaurant that serves delectable pancit, you should go to Cafe Laguna.
-They have various kinds of Pancit and I will give you 4 pancit specialties that you can enjoy at this Filipino restaurant.
+They have various kinds of Pancit and I will give you 4 pancit specialties at Cafe Laguna that you can enjoy with your family.

 1. Pancit Canton

 Cafe Laguna’s Pancit Canton can serve 2-3 person, depending on the appetite.
 It has an insanely good taste because unlike other pancit in town, it seems like there’s a milk or gata in it which intensify the flavor.
 And did I mention that Pancit Canton is their best-seller?

 Ahhh, the glass noodles!
 Sotanghon Guisado at Cafe Laguna is such a babe.
 You can taste the spices from the noodles.
 The mixture of everything is right; they didn’t put too much flavor in it that’s why it tasted just right.